Danieleg82/vWAN-and-AVNM-For-Red-Blue/README.md

 - RED spokes must be able to communicate to other RED spokes linked to the same, or different, vHUBs, and **the communication must bypass any central Firewall**
 - BLUE spokes must be able to communicate to other BLUE spokes linked to the same, or different, vHUBs, **the communication must bypass any central Firewall**
-- The communication between REDs and BLUEs must be blocked
+- The communication between REDs and BLUEs must be filtered

 Several public articles from official MS documentation and from my great colleagues covered the topic already, in a wide range of all the possible relevant flavours: